-We saw from the above three liquidity ratios (Current, Quick and Cash Ratios) that it answer the question “Whether the company has enough liquid assets to square off its current liabilities”.
+We saw from the above three liquidity ratios (Current, Quick, and Cash Ratios) that it answers the question, “Whether the company has enough liquid assets to square off its current liabilities.”
 So this ratio is all about the $ amounts.

-However, when we look at Turnover ratio analysis, we try to analyze the liquidity from “how long it will take for the firm to convert inventory and receivables into cash or time taken to pay its suppliers”.
+However, when we look at Turnover ratio analysis, we try to analyze the liquidity from “how long it will take for the firm to convert inventory and receivables into cash or time is taken to pay its suppliers.”